 All the rage just a few years ago, 3D has fallen by the wayside and is unlikely to make a comeback any time soon.
 It turns out, people just don't like wearing plastic glasses to watch TV — or recharging the glasses used with active 3D screens.

-3D has become so unpopular that Samsung dropped it from its televisions in 2016, the same year saw Netflix ceased offering 3D movies.
+3D has become so unpopular that Samsung dropped it from its televisions in 2016, the same year Netflix ceased offering 3D movies.
+RIP.

 Do curved screens really make a difference?

-Manufacturers (especially Samsung) will tell you how curved screens are better as they require less movement from your eyes and less refocusing as content at a screen's edge is the same distance from the viewer as content in the middle.
+Manufacturers (especially Samsung) once claimed how curved screens are better as they require less movement from your eyes and less refocusing, as content at a screen's edge is the same distance from the viewer as content in the middle.

 That might well be true — assuming you sit right in the middle and watch TV on your own.
 But in reality this claim just doesn't translate into a better viewing experience.
 Perhaps our brains are wired to prefer curved objects to flat ones.
-And yes, curved TVs look cool when they are switched off.
-But the different glare takes some getting used to, with viewing angles reduced.
-In our opinion, it isn't worth restricting your options in pursuit of a curved TV.
+And yes, curved TVs look cool when they are switched off on a beautiful, minimalist stand.
+But the huge amount of glare takes some getting used to, and viewing angles are reduced.

 This one is relatively simple: The more HDMI ports the better.
 Make sure there's an Ethernet port too, for more stable Ultra HD streaming than what's possible over Wi-Fi.